 Kangding, known in Tibetan as Dardo or Dartsendo, is the first Tibetan region as you travel west from Chengdu.
-Lying at an elevation of 2616m / 8580 feet, Kangding has been a main trading center, particularly for tea, between Chengdu and Lhasa for many centuries.
+Lying at an elevation of 2616m / 8580 feet, Kangding has been a main trading center, particularly for tea, between China and Tibetan areas for many centuries.
 Even today, most goods traveling from mainland China to the inner regions of the Tibetan Plateau pass through Kangding.

 Gateway to where?

-Kangding itself is a delightful place to spend a week with many attractions in the neighborhood.
-However, if your looking to widen your checklist of “places visited” then Kangding is the place to start.
-To the South, one can travel to Dechin, Shangrila and Lijiang (Yunnan).
-To the West before hitting the TAR border, one can experience the wildness of Litang and the pleasantness of Batang.
-To the Northwest lies the adventures of Tagong, Ganzi, Dege and eventually Yushu (Qinghai).
-To the Northwest also lies Danba with its beautiful ancient towers, Ruoergai and even Jiu Zhai Guo.
+Kangding itself is a delightful place to spend a few days to a week with many snow peaks around 6000m to view and enjoy in good weather.
+Kangding is also the best place to stay to access to Gongga Trek, Gongga Monastery & the ancient Minyak Kingdom.
+However, if you’re looking to widen your checklist of “places visited” then Kangding is a wonderful starting point to acclimatize before heading out to higher altitudes.
+To the South, one can travel to Deqin, Shangrila and Lijiang (YunNan).
+To the west, before hitting the TAR border, one can experience one of the highest cities in the world, Litang and the beautiful warm weather and apple orchards of Batang.
+To the northwest lies the adventures of Tagong, Ganzi, Dege and eventually Yushu (Qinghai).
+To the northwest also lies Danba with its beautiful ancient towers, Ruoergai and even Jiuzhaiguo.